What is Last-In First-Out (LIFO)?

 Under IFRS and ASPE, the use of the last-in, first-out method is prohibited.
 However, under GAAP, the use of Last-In First-Out is permitted.
 The inventory valuation method is prohibited under IFRS and ASPE due to potential distortions on a company’s profitability and financial statements.

 The revision of IAS Inventories in 2003 prohibited LIFO from being used to prepare and present financial statements.
-One of the reasons is it can cause a reduction in tax burden in case of inflating prices.
+One of the reasons is that it can lead to a reduction in tax burden in the case of inflating prices.
 Recall the example we did above and assume that the sales price of a unit of inventory is $15:

 - COGS = $1,700